splunk/splunk-connect-for-snmp/docs/offlineinstallation/offline-microk8s.md

 ### Example of the offline installation

-For example, `microk8s` version `3597` requires these images to work correctly:
+For example, `microk8s` version `3597` requires the following images to work correctly:

 ```commandline
 docker pull docker.io/calico/kube-controllers:v3.21.4